Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization: Understanding MLLM Hallucination

 \subsection{Muting low-focus heads reduces hallucinations at the cost of accuracy}

 In this part, we answer the questions `How does head suppression reduce hallucinations?' and `What costs does suppression of poorly performing heads incur?'.
 Inspired by \citep{li2023inference}, we investigate whether there exist attention heads that can correctly capture image content.
-Following \citep{rohrbach2018object}, we adopt the CHAIR metrics, namely CHAIR$_S$ and CHAIR$_I$, as defined in \eqref{chairs} and \eqref{chairi}, and conduct experiments on LLaVA-7B.
-The detailed definitions of these metrics are provided in the Appendix \ref{app:dataset}.
+Following \citep{rohrbach2018object}, we adopt the CHAIR metrics, namely CHAIR$_I$ and CHAIR$_S$, as defined in \cref{chairi} and \cref{chairs}, and conduct experiments on LLaVA-7B.
+The detailed definitions of these metrics are provided in the \cref{app:dataset}.

 We first partition the attention heads by ranking them within each layer according to their cumulative attention over the image tokens.
 Based on this ranking, we suppress 15\% of the heads per layer, yielding four experimental settings: (i) no intervention, (ii) suppressing the heads with the highest attention scores, (iii) suppressing the heads with the lowest attention scores, and (iv) randomly suppressing heads.
-We then evaluate each setting using four metrics: CHAIR$_S$, CHAIR$_I$, F1, and output length (Length), as illustrated in Figure~\ref{llava_supress}.
+We then evaluate each setting using four metrics: CHAIR$_S$, CHAIR$_I$, F1, and output length (Length), as illustrated in \cref{llava_supress}.

 Our results demonstrate that attention heads with high focus on image tokens indeed contribute to visual understanding, as suppressing them leads to a substantial increase in hallucination rates, approximately twice that of the baseline.
 Conversely, suppressing heads with low image attention can significantly reduce hallucination rates, but this comes at the cost of shorter outputs and a decrease in F1 scores.
 We attribute this drawback to the indiscriminate suppression of heads across all layers, as discussed above.
+Moreover, our experiments reveal that modifying only a small subset of attention heads can substantially alter the model’s output, which is consistent with the findings in \citep{kang2025see, kang2025your}.

-Moreover, our experiments reveal that modifying only a small subset of attention heads can substantially alter the model’s output, which is consistent with the findings in \citet{kang2025see, kang2025your}.
 Building on these observations, we hypothesize that increasing the visual focus of underperforming attention heads can reduce hallucinations, and that self-correction can be achieved by directly leveraging higher-scoring heads within the abnormal layers.